Halcyone likes to learn about popular health and beauty products to see if they are all they're cracked up to be.

 For example, did you know that many soaps include chemicals designed to increase their lather, which they don't really need?
 These chemicals have been banned in other countries but are still widely used in the U.S. Some shampoos also contain numbing agents, which prevent your eyes from stinging if the chemicals get in your eyes.

 - Parabens are synthetic preservatives used in many products to extend shelf-life by years.
 These chemicals mimic your body's hormones, disrupt the endocrine system, and have been linked to breast cancer, early puberty, and low sperm counts.

-- Foaming and lathering agents (SLS, sodium lauryl sulfate) have been found to be a major skin irritant.
-In addition, some studies show a link to cancer, but an actual causation has not been proven.
+- Foaming and lathering agents (SLS, sodium lauryl sulfate) have been found to be major skin irritants.
+In addition, some studies show a link to cancer, but actual causation has not been proven.

 Differences Between Natural and Organic